 Rogue Detection, Classification, and Mitigation

-Cisco Adaptive wIPS features rogue detection and mitigation as shown in Table 1.
-Rogue access points and clients can create backdoor access to your network and can be used for data theft from your wireless clients.
-Adaptive wIPS detects, auto-classifies based on customizable rules, and mitigates rogue access points, rogue clients, spoofed clients, and client ad hoc connections.
+Cisco wIPS features rogue detection and mitigation, as shown in Table 1.
+Rogue access points and clients can create back-door access to your network and can be used for data theft from your wireless clients. wIPS detects, automatically classifies based on customizable rules, and mitigates rogue access points, rogue clients, spoofed clients, and client ad hoc connections.

 Table 1.
 Features and Benefits: Rogue Detection, Classification, and Mitigation

 Detects rogue access points, rogue clients, spoofed clients, and client ad hoc connections on all channels in the 802.11-related spectrum

 Increases the breadth and accuracy of rogue, ad hoc, and spoofing detection, thus decreasing time spent on manual threat investigation by staff

 Detects rogue devices and DoS in non-802.11 frequencies, such as Bluetooth, radar, and microwave

 Customizable rogue event automatic classification

 Automatically classifies the threat level of rogue events based on user-defined classification rules, thus reducing the need for staff intervention

 Rogue switch-port tracing